ztz1989/software-switches/README.md

 The detailed instructions for each considered software switch can be found in the corresponding directories.

 ## Virtualization environment
-This project adopts virtual machines to host virtual network functions (VNFs).
+This project adopts virtual machines (VMs) to host virtual network functions (VNFs).
+Other virtualization techniques such as container are considered for future work.

-### Virtual Machines
 We use QEMU/KVM as hypervisor and instantiate virtual machines from a CentOS image.

 #### Version of QEMU
-In specific, three versions of QEMU software are used in our experiments:
+In specific, two versions of QEMU software are used in our experiments:

 * QEMU 2.5.0: Originally we ran all the experiments on QEMU 3.0.95.
-However, due to a compatibility issue with BESS as reported [here](https://github.com/NetSys/bess/issues/874), we have to use QEMU 2.5.0 in the end, but the results for other switches don't vary so much.
+However, due to a compatibility issue with BESS as reported [here](https://github.com/NetSys/bess/issues/874), we had to use QEMU 2.5.0 in the end, but the results didn't vary so much.
 * QEMU 3.0.95: A modified version for experiments with netmap/VALE, since it supports netmap passthrough (ptnet).
 More details can be found in https://github.com/vmaffione/qemu.

-#### Image
+#### VM Image
 We choose Centos 7 image.
 They are available [here](https://cloud.centos.org/centos/7/images/).
-In our experiments, we have downloaded CentOS-7-x86_64-Azure-vm2.qcow2 image and edit it to allow password access.
+In our experiments, we have used the **CentOS-7-x86_64-Azure-vm2.qcow2** image and modified it to allow password access.

 #### Examples of configuring VMs
 QEMU provides a variety of options to configure virtual machines.